 - UMP Classic pays your claims second.
 For most covered services, UMP Classic pays the rest of the Medicare allowed amount and you owe nothing.

 Each calendar year, you have to meet the UMP Classic medical deductible ($250 per person) before UMP Classic starts paying benefits.
 If you incur more covered services during the same calendar year, you may be reimbursed for at least some of your UMP Classic deductible.
-That reimbursement will come from the COB savings reserve.
-This is the part of the UMP Classic benefit saved because Medicare pays part of your claims.
-See an example of how this works in your certificate of coverage.
+That reimbursement will come from the coordination of benefits savings.
+This savings is the part of your UMP benefit saved because Medicare pays part of your claims.
+See an example of when Medicare pays first in your certificate of coverage.

-Note: Claims apply to the UMP Classic medical deductible in the order they are processed, not necessarily in the order services were received by the member.
+Note: Services apply to the UMP medical deductible in the order the claims are received, not necessarily in the order the member receives services.

-UMP Classic covers some services that Medicare doesn't cover at all.
-For these services, it doesn't matter if the provider accepts Medicare, because Medicare doesn't cover the service.
+UMP Classic covers some services that Medicare does not cover at all.
+For these services, it does not matter if the provider accepts Medicare, because Medicare does not cover the service.
 You will receive the highest level of benefit if you choose a preferred provider.

-For the services listed below, the secondary benefit paid by UMP Classic is the only benefit (plus any COB savings accrued earlier in the year).
+For the services listed below, the secondary benefit paid by UMP Classic is the only benefit (plus any coordination of benefits savings accrued earlier in the year).
 Out-of-network providers may balance bill you.

-Services that UMP covers, but Medicare does not, include but are not limited to:
+Services not covered by Medicare Part A or Part B include but are not limited to: